medialab/minet/README.md

 given by the user.

 positional arguments:
   column                                          Column of the CSV file containing urls to fetch. file                                            CSV file containing the urls to fetch.

 optional arguments:
   -h, --help                                      show this help message and exit --contents-in-report                            Whether to include retrieved contents, e.g. html, directly in the report
                                                   and avoid writing them in a separate folder.
 This requires to standardize encoding and won't work on binary formats.
   -d OUTPUT_DIR, --output-dir OUTPUT_DIR          Directory where the fetched files will be written.
 Defaults to "content".
   -f FILENAME, --filename FILENAME                Name of the column used to build retrieved file names.
 Defaults to an uuid v4 with correct extension.
   --filename-template FILENAME_TEMPLATE           A template for the name of the fetched files.
+  -g {firefox,chrome}, --grab-cookies {firefox,chrome}
-  -g, --grab-cookies                      Whether to attempt to grab cookies from your computer's chrome browser.
+                                                  Whether to attempt to grab cookies from your computer's browser.
+  -H HEADERS, --header HEADERS                    Custom headers used with every requests.
   --standardize-encoding                          Whether to systematically convert retrieved text to UTF-8.
   -o OUTPUT, --output OUTPUT                      Path to the output report file.
 By default, the report will be printed to stdout.
   -s SELECT, --select SELECT                      Columns to include in report (separated by `,`).
   -t THREADS, --threads THREADS                   Number of threads to use.
 Defaults to 25.
   --throttle THROTTLE                             Time to wait - in seconds - between 2 calls to the same domain.
 Defaults to 0.2.
   --total TOTAL                                   Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator.
   --url-template URL_TEMPLATE                     A template for the urls to fetch.
 Handy e.g. if you need to build urls from ids etc.
+  -X METHOD, --request METHOD                     The http method to use.
+Will default to GET.

 examples: